 Rebecca Potts is a teaching artist from Montana currently living in Los Angeles.
 Her work is inspired by the intersection between ecological concern and the female experience.
-She is a member of Spilt Milk Gallery and is listed in the curated directory All She Makes.
+She is represented by Stay Home Gallery.
+She is also a member of Spilt Milk Gallery and is listed in the curated directory All She Makes.

 She participated in the Artist Residency in Motherhood from 2015-2019, which was the time it took to fully resume her art practice after becoming a mother.